US chip controls threaten China's technology ambitions

 “China will strike back,” Jones said.
 “What the public might see is China not giving the U.S. batteries for EVs.”

-On Friday, Japan increased pressure on Beijing by joining Washington in imposing controls on exports of chipmaking equipment.
+Japan recently increased pressure on Beijing by joining Washington in imposing controls on exports of chipmaking equipment.
 The announcement didn’t mention China, but the trade minister said Tokyo doesn’t want its technology used for military purposes.

 A Chinese foreign ministry spokeswoman, Mao Ning, warned Japan that “weaponizing sci-tech and trade issues” would “hurt others as well as oneself.”